Fertility clinic failure affects more patients than previously thought

 Members of the assisted reproduction industry say tank failures like the one in Ohio wouldn’t have been prevented with more regulations.

-“Autofill tanks still require regular periodic checks by laboratory staff to ensure that they are functioning properly,” said Dr. Alan Penzias, a fertility specialist at Boston IVF, an associate professor of obstetrics, gynecology and reproductive biology at Harvard Medical School, and chair of the practices committee at the American Society for Reproductive Medicine, or ASRM.
+“Autofill tanks still require regular periodic checks by laboratory staff to ensure that they are functioning properly,” said Dr. Alan Penzias, a fertility specialist at Boston IVF, an associate professor of obstetrics, gynecology and reproductive biology at Harvard Medical School, and chairman of the practices committee at the American Society for Reproductive Medicine.

 “I spoke with members of my laboratory staff who informed me that this is common knowledge.”

-Note: Editor’s Note: This story has been updated to include a statement from Custom Biogenic Systems.
-The statement was sent to NBC News on Monday via email, but appeared to be spam and was not opened until Tuesday.